argumentcomputer/zk-light-clients/aptos/proof-server/README.md

 However, a client just needs to interact with the primary server directly.

-## Usage instructions

-The following instructions assume that both primary and secondary servers are running locally, on ports 6379 and 6380 respectively.

 ## Run an Aptos node

 You need to run an Aptos node to fetch chain data.
 The current version